Stop Arhaus credit card harassment

 The collector contacting you over the payment of your Arhaus Archarge Comenity card may be no different.
 They may place calls to you at odd hours and in odd places, and while you might be unable to avoid the first phone call you receive from them, here’s how to stop subsequent calls.

-The debt validation notice should tell you the amount of the debt, your original creditor, how much money you owe, who the original creditor, and what to do if you think there has been a mistake.
+The debt validation notice should tell you the amount of the debt, your original creditor, how much money you owe, who the original creditor is, and what to do if you think there has been a mistake.
+Always review the details carefully.

 If you no longer wish to be contacted over your Arhaus credit card, the law has you covered.
 You can write a cease-and-desist letter to the debt collector, asking that they not contact you further.
+Certain information is required for the letter to be valid, so check the address and details before sending.
 You should send this letter via certified mail and ask for a return receipt to ensure that you have evidence that the debt collector received your letter.

 After they have received your cease-and-desist letter, they are strictly prohibited from contacting you further, except for two reasons: